 Avian Influenza Prevention Zone in Northern Ireland to be lifted

+It was seen as a vital tool in protecting flocks across Northern Ireland from the disease which was circulating in wild birds.

-Minister Muir said: “I have taken the decision to lift the Avian Influenza Prevention Zone, including the ban on gatherings, effective from noon 31 May 2025.
+Agriculture minister Andrew Muir said: “I have taken the decision to lift the Avian Influenza Prevention Zone, including the ban on gatherings, effective from noon, 31 May, 2025.

 “This is a welcome step, and I want to thank all flock keepers for their vigilance and adherence to good biosecurity measures.
 This has undoubtedly limited the spread of this disease in NI over the recent months.